• An official website of the United States governmentHere's how you know

-OTED does this by partnering with numerous federal, state, and local agencies, and for profit and non-profit organizations in underserved communities to bring Veterans, transitioning service members, caregivers, family members, military spouses, Veteran spouses and survivors, benefits and services needed to support a seamless transition from military to civilian life.
+OTED does this by partnering with numerous federal, state, and local agencies, and for profit and non-profit organizations in underserved communities to bring the benefits and services needed to support a seamless transition from military to civilian life for Veterans, transitioning service members, caregivers, family members, military spouses, Veteran spouses, and survivors.

 Town Hall